Reference Date: 31-March-2015

 Cereal import requirement remains high in 2014/15

-In September 2014, general inflation was about negative 0.2 percent month-on-month (in January 2014, the base year for CPI was changed to December 2013).
-Food inflation in the same period reached 0.8 percent.
+In February 2015, general inflation as well as food and non-alcoholic beverages inflation was almost flat at about 0.1 percent month-on-month (beginning from January 2014, the base year for CPI was changed to December 2013).
 The Consumer Protection Department at the Ministry of Economy and Trade sets the price of local Lebanese flat bread.
-Other bakery products (baguettes, sandwich bread, etc) are not subsidized.
+Other bakery products (baguettes, sandwich bread, etc.) are not subsidized.

 Humanitarian needs increase with the growing number of Syrian refugees

-Since the beginning of the civil unrest in the Syrian Arab Republic in March 2011, the influx of refugees into Lebanon has steadily increased and, as of early November 2014, over 1.12 million Syrian refugees are registered in the country, with additional 8 000 awaiting registration.
+Since the beginning of the civil unrest in the Syrian Arab Republic in March 2011, the influx of refugees into Lebanon has steadily increased and, as of late March 2015, almost 1.2 million Syrian refugees are registered in the country.

 The WFP continues providing food assistance to vulnerable Syrian populations in Jordan, Lebanon, Iraq and Turkey.
-The operation in Lebanon should reach about 1.2 million beneficiaries (including Lebanese returnees) with in-kind food distributions and voucher assistance by December 2014.
+The operation in Lebanon should reach about 970 000 beneficiaries (including Lebanese returnees) with in-kind food distributions and voucher assistance by December 2015.